andrew-curthoys/curthoys-io/content/traveler/2021_09-costa_rica/08-flamingo.md

 category: traveler
 subcat: Gallivanting
 activity: September 2021 Costa Rica
+short_sum: I've found my castle.
+Then met some lunatics from Spokane and crashed their boat party.
+Come shotgun beers with us!
 summary: My Airbnb in Playa Flamingo is called the "Castle Tower," which sounds pretty kickass if you ask me.
 It's already dark by the time I arrive so I can't really get a feel for the place.
 I make my way up the stairs and plop down on the bed and I'm out like a light

 My Airbnb in Playa Flamingo is called the "Castle Tower," which sounds pretty